- Automatic X-ray centering

 - Centering in as little as 6 seconds

 To download this brochure, please fill out the following form (Fields marked with * are required)

-Motorized Goniometer Head with Automated Optical Object Centering
+Motorized Goniometer Head with Automated Optical and X-ray Object Centering

 A minimal profile, automated goniometer head with built-in intelligence

 Rigaku first offered a motorized goniometer head for the home lab, the Microglide, in 2004.
 Used both on Rigaku home lab instruments and on many synchrotron beamlines around the world, the Microglide was instrumental in changing the way cutting edge crystallography was performed.
 Today many beamlines operate in a hands-free way with users safely separated from the dangerous X-ray beam.
-The IGH has been engineered for the highest reliability, accuracy and precision with a major goal of significantly reducing the bulk compared with existing solutions.
-The end result is the smallest detachable motorized goniometer head on the market which gives you convenience, safety and automation possibilities with the minimum impact on data collection strategies.
+The IGH2 is the successor to our popular IGH and has been engineered for the highest reliability, accuracy and precision with a major goal of significantly reducing the bulk compared with existing solutions.
+The IGH2 manages to further reduce the size compared to IGH and the end result is the smallest detachable motorized goniometer head on the market which gives you convenience, safety and automation possibilities with the minimum impact on data collection strategies.